-The TNR or trap-neuter-return program is an effective and humane method used to stabilize community cat populations.
+The Trap-Neuter-Return program, or TNR, is an effective and humane method used to stabilize community cat populations.
 Over time the stabilized population declines resulting in the humane reduction in free roaming cat populations.
 The TNR program is available free of charge to all Miami-Dade County residents providing free spay/neuter surgeries for healthy community cats.

 The TNR service includes: